Skip to main content

 5. Debugging

-When something is wrong in your component and you don't know exactly where the problem comes from, it's time for stepping into the code and check what's happening at specific points, also known as debugging.
+When something is wrong in your component and you don't know exactly where the problem comes from, it's time to step into the code and check what's happening at specific points, also known as debugging.

 Let's show a typical problem that can be fixed in 1 line of code.
 Taking the component we have made as an example, we have recreated the app and introduced an intentioned bug.
 Knowing that the UI has been modified to make it easier, are you able to find the width and depth that causes a bug with one of the holes in this app?